val-ornelas/learn-parsing/README.md

 "/" is division so it will return the qotent of two numbers

  "^" is for powers so it will return with what x to the power of y is

+ "#" makes a comment it works like it does in python

 "=="checks to see if two numbers are equal(1= true 0=false) "!="checks to see if two numbers are notequal(1= true 0=false)basic